docinsight/spring4d/README.md

 ![Spring4D medium.png](https://bitbucket.org/repo/jxX7Lj/images/3496466100-Spring4D%20medium.png)

+> [!NOTE]
+> This is an unofficial DocInsight showcase for [Spring4D](https://spring4d.org), a modern, comprehensive framework for Delphi.

 Spring4D is an open-source code library for Embarcadero Delphi XE and higher.
 It consists of a number of different modules that contain a base class library (common types, interface based collection types, reflection extensions) and a dependency injection framework.
 It uses the Apache License 2.0.